 The family didn’t have a lot of money, but Brian’s father had a background in engineering.
 When Brian was 15, they built an electric guitar together from scratch, creating the “Red Special” that May still uses today.
 The process took about 18 months, using an 18th century fireplace mantle for the neck, oak for the body, and pearl buttons for the fret markers.

 According to a 2010 biography about the guitar legend, when Jimi Hendrix was in elementary school, he had a habit of carrying a broom with him and pretending it was a guitar.
 After a year of this, the school’s social worker took note and requested funding from the school to buy young Hendrix a real guitar.
 However, the school and Hendrix’s father both refused.
 Young Hendrix did get his hands on a one-stringed ukulele after finding it in the garbage he and his father were removing from a home during a side job.
-He was able to teach himself Elvis Presley songs by ear.
+He was able to teach himself Elvis Presley songs by ear while listening to the radio.
 The next year, at age 15, Hendrix bought his first acoustic guitar.
 He played for hours every day, listening to blues artists like B.B.
 King and Robert Johnson.